bulatych/DNA_structures_polycomb_in_neurons/README.md

 </div>

 3. UMAP clustering revealed that Z-DNA regions exhibit distinct patterns when characterized by omics features in neuronal tissue.
-This clustering highlighted key signals, including transcription factors, histone marks, RNA Polymerase II and III binding sites, and DNase I hypersensitivity sites.
-Z-DNA regions overlapping with PRC2 anchors exhibited a similar clustering pattern to other regions.
+The analysis identified several key clusters associated with transcriptional regulation, chromatin organization, and Polycomb-mediated repression and  highlighted key signals, including transcription factors, histone marks, RNA Polymerase II and III binding sites for neurons.
+Z-DNA regions overlapping with PRC2 anchors exhibited a similar clustering pattern to other regions (Fig. 8).
+Notably, most of the Z-DNA regions (48%) overlapping with PRC2 anchors are clustered with omics features associated with Polycomb-mediated repression.

 ![top_features](./imgs/Umap/top_features_umap.png)

-Figure 8 UMAP clusters of human Z-DNA with one top marker feature highlighted for each cluster
+Figure 8.
+UMAP clusters of human Z-DNA with one top marker feature highlighted for each cluster

 **Conclusion**

  Our findings suggest that secondary DNA structures such as Z-DNA and G-quadruplexes are enriched at PRC2 anchor regions in human neurons and may play a role in Polycomb-mediated gene regulation.
 Their association with key regulatory features and neuronal gene expression points to a potential involvement in shaping the unique chromatin landscape of neuronal cells.

 **Contents**